simonchan2013/ac/README.md

-# leetcode
+# Accepted
-solution for leetcode
+solution for ac